 As I sat before the Lord in meditation and prayer today, I thought about this awesome time—the most important time of my day.
 I am grateful that my God did not leave me to my own devices.
 From a child, I knew that I was created for destiny.
 I excelled in many things before my salvation.
 When I became a Christian, I did a lot of good things, but that was it—they were “good things.”
 I sought the Lord when making decisions, but my deeds did not always originate with “The Source of All Things, Jesus.
 Asking the Lord to sanction what I am doing is not the same as allowing all my thoughts and actions to emanate from “The Source of All Things.”

 Now, the best time of my day is spent with my Lord—sometimes just sitting; sometimes waiting to hear a word for the day; sometimes praying in the natural and much of time praying in the spirit (tongues).
 That was what was missing all of those years!
-Don’t get me wrong, I prayed; I read the Word; I attended church services; I went to small groups and Bible studies, often teaching them myself.
-Those were not qualitative times that my spirit and soul so desperately needed.
+Don’t get me wrong, I prayed (in the natural and in the spirit); I read the Word; I attended church services; I went to small groups and Bible studies—oftentimes, I was the small group leader.
+Those were not always as qualitative as my spirit and soul so desperately needed.
 I was a fish out of water; I was in a parched desert and I didn’t even know it.

-I cannot make up for the lost time, the lost years, but how great it feels to allow the Lord to direct my steps, refresh and revive my soul each day.
+I cannot make up for the lost time, the lost years, but how great it is allowing the Lord to direct my steps, refresh and revive on a daily basis.
 How great it is for my soul to be plugged into the source and to receive what it was meant to receive.
 Even when I am speaking in my prayer language and know not what I am praying, it is all working out for my good.
 How great it is to give Jesus sovereignty as my Shepherd, my Savior, my Redeemer, my Deliverer, my Healer, my Restorer.

 I work at no longer operating out of my own soul and with my own personal agenda; I choose to be led by the Holy Spirit.
 I seek to know the heart and purposes of Jesus, revealed through the leading of Holy Spirit.
 I am no longer groping in darkness, the Holy Spirit is leading my life into an anointing I did not have before.